fredericodb/FasterRCNN-Facades/README.md

 | pottedplant| 40.4% |
 |**Mean**    | **71.3%** |

+This project applies Faster R-CNN with other techniques to learn an annotated image database of building facades obtained from
+Google Street View, that categorizes objects into land uses (**residential**, **commercial**, **religious**, **public** and **vacant**) .
+The database is included in this repository, inside the
+`data` folder, in a compacted zip file.

-For the detection of building facades, we tested the Faster R-CNN with different backbone networks as feature extractors.
+For the detection of building facades, we tested the Faster R-CNN with different backbone networks as feature extractors, and trained the model both from scratch and using pre-trained weights.

 a) The average mAP (in %) in 40 runs by 10 epochs for: